Why buy — or sell — online courses?

 “Hey, has anyone purchased online courses before?
 What were the reasons you paid for it, when there’s lots of information out there for free?”

-When there are just enough people who feel that connection to the content creator, enough sales happen to offer the creator a good living.
+When there are enough people who feel connected to the content creator, enough sales happen to offer the creator a good living.

-On the other hand, to make a living wage by doing online busking (putting out free content then asking for donations), you have to be extraordinarily entertaining and/or have a huge audience.
-I have neither, and yet, I’m making a great living as a “content creator” – by selling courses.
+On the other hand, to make a living wage by doing online busking, you have to be extraordinarily entertaining and/or have a huge audience.
+I have neither, and yet, I’m making a great living as a “content creator” — by selling courses.

 This is why I advise caring, knowledgeable people to sell online courses, rather than depend on online busking.